umang999-code/Assembly-of-Wheel-Loader-/Download all Parts With Assembly/readme.md

 # 🔗 Download Complete Wheel Loader CAD Files

+# Please ensure that all the parts with assembly file are download in a single folder to open the assembly properly in solidworks:

 The complete Wheel Loader CAD assembly is provided in SOLIDWORKS format for easy access, editing, modification, and further CAD development.

 ## 🧩 Included Files: